makerdao/chief/README.md

 approval to a new candidate could result in a less-approved candidate moving momentarily into the set of elected candidates.

-In the case of `dss-chief`, `n` is 1.
+In the case of `chief`, `n` is 1.

-In addition, `dss-chief` weights votes according to the quantity of a voting token they've chosen to lock up in the `DssChief` contract.
+In addition, `chief` weights votes according to the quantity of a voting token they've chosen to lock up in the `Chief` contract.

-It's important to note that the voting token used in a `dss-chief` deployment must be specified at the time of deployment and cannot be changed afterward.
+It's important to note that the voting token used in a `chief` deployment must be specified at the time of deployment and cannot be changed afterward.